History of Betty White in Timeline

 1954: Criticism for Featuring Arthur Duncan

-In 1954, when The Betty White Show became national, Betty White was criticized for having Arthur Duncan, a Black tap dancer, on her variety show and refused to remove him despite threats.
+In 1954, as The Betty White Show became national across the United States, Betty White faced criticism in the Southern states for having Arthur Duncan, a Black tap dancer, on her variety show and was asked to remove him.

 Loading Video...